Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Kern County Juvenile - Larry J. Rhoades Crossroads Facility is a medium to low-security detention center located at 17824 Quality Road Bakersfield, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Kern County Juvenile - Larry J. Rhoades Crossroads Facility is a medium to low-security detention center located at 17824 Quality Road Bakersfield, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 In June of 2004, the new Larry J. Rhoades Kern Crossroads Facility was dedicated.
 The program is located at 17824 Quality Road, Bakersfield, California and is devoted to redirecting the lives of some of the most delinquent youth in the County.
 Previously, many of the minors committed to the Kern Crossroads Facility would likely have been sent to the Division of Juvenile Justice (DJJ), formally known as the California Youth Authority.
 The facility consists of three split level housing units capable of holding 40 wards each, with a maximum population of 120 wards.